zzehli/study-notes/data-structure-and-algorithm/algorithm.md

 ### 173 Binary Search Tree Iterator (BST)
 * did not solve
 * can use stack to keep track of iterator location
+### 530** Minimum Absolute Difference in BST (BST)
+* did not solve
+* use a global value to keep track of the previous value in in-order traversal to compare non-adjacent values
+* Q: when to use external value to store vars in BST questions Q230
+### 98 Valid Binary Search Tree
+* did not solve
+* any element is restricted by two numbers, lower and upper bound
+* when traverse to left branch, update the upper bound; right branch would update lower bound
 ## Heap
 ### 973 K Closest Point to Origin (heap)
 * classic heap question: https://leetcode.com/problems/k-closest-points-to-origin/solutions/294389/easy-to-read-python-min-heap-solution-beat-99-python-solutions/